nyashaChiza/Real-Time-Credit-Card-Transaction-Fraud-Detection/README.md

 # Real-Time-Credit-Card-Transaction-Fraud-Detection

-Predicting Credit Card Fraud using Random Forest ML in near real-time
+Detecting Credit Card Fraud using ensemble methods in near real-time

-# Credit Card Fraud Detection using traditional Machine Learning Techniques (Random Forest with Python Scikit-Learn)
+# Credit Card Fraud Detection using ensemble methods in Zimbabwe

 # The Problem: